-Lower Dolpo trek is another famous trek in Dolpo Region.
-Although trekking in Lower Dolpo Region demands a good level of physical fitness and previous trekking experience, Lower Dolpo is a must-visit trekking region in Nepal.
+Lower Dolpo trek is another famous trek in the Dolpo Region.
+Although trekking in the Lower Dolpo Region demands a good level of physical fitness and previous trekking experience, Lower Dolpo is a must-visit trekking region in Nepal.
 Adventurous Lower Dolpo trek offers hidden gems of Nepal where you can experience diverse flora and fauna, wild species, and authentic natural beauty.

 One of the most mystical Trans-Himalayan regions, Mustang Region is situated in the northern part of Nepal.
-Lies beyond the Annapurna massifs Mustang Region are bordered by the Tibetan plateau which offers thrilling adventure to an ancient forbidden Kingdom-Mustang.
-There is no place like Mustang Region where you can get authentic culture and traditions.
+Lies beyond the Annapurna massifs Mustang Region is bordered by the Tibetan plateau which offers thrilling adventure to an ancient forbidden Kingdom-Mustang.
+There is no place like the Mustang Region where you can get authentic culture and traditions.
 Not only that this place is packed with ancient caves, forts, and monasteries where you can learn its untold history through these monuments.
 You can find numerous treks in this mystical land, graded from easy to difficult trekking.
 If you are an adventure seeker and love the adrenaline rush kind of trekking experience then, this is the best trekking region for you.

 Famous treks in Mustang Region:

 With its desert-like landscape, ancient caves, and monasteries, Upper Mustang Trek is a trek to the mysterious land where you can explore the centuries-old civilization, authentic culture, and customs, along with a remote lifestyle of mountain people living in such harsh climate and isolated place.
 Following the picturesque trekking trails through the dry and barren land with fluttering prayer flags, Gompas, and monasteries you will be rewarded with views of Annapurna, Dhaulagiri, Nilgiri, and the other Himalayas.